Robbie Grossman Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 14th-ranked team ERA among all league pitching staffs (4.13).
+- The Marlins have a 4.15 team ERA that ranks 15th across all MLB pitching staffs.

-- Marlins pitchers combine to give up the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- The Marlins allow the ninth-fewest home runs in baseball (122 total, 1.1 per game).

+- Soriano makes his first start of the season for the Marlins.

+- The 24-year-old righty came out of the bullpen in his last outing this season, one of 11 appearances so far.

 © 2023 Data Skrive.
 All rights reserved.